TeachingWithAI/TAI/for-teachers/part-1-ai-arts-humanities/sound_effects/index.md

   </a>
 </p>

+# Clips from Sintel

-All clips above are from ‘Big Buck Bunny’ (2008) by Blender Foundation, licensed CC BY 3.0 (https://creativecommons.org/licenses/by/3.0/).
-Source: https://archive.org/details/BigBuckBunny_124.
+All of the following clips are from ‘Sintel (2010) by Blender Foundation, licensed CC BY 4.0 ([Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/)).
+Source: [https://archive.org/download/sintel-open-movie-by-blender]([https://archive.org/details/BigBuckBunny_124](https://archive.org/download/sintel-open-movie-by-blender)).
 Edited by TeachingWithAI: trimmed to shorter clips, original audio removed.”

 <p>